Resources for Parents

 The Family Educational Rights and Privacy Act (FERPA) protects the rights of students by guaranteeing access to their educational records while prohibiting unauthorized access by others.
 Should you wish to receive information about your student while they are gone, your student will need to fill out the FERPA Release Form, found in their Confirmation Forms, or here.
 Without this official designation, we are not permitted to share any personal information about your student with parents or family members.

-In addition to providing all students with supplemental travel health insurance through iNext, Lewis & Clark College also furnishes students with information about international health clinics available to them while they are overseas.
-This is discussed during in-country orientation.
+In addition to providing all students with supplemental travel health insurance through iNext, Lewis & Clark College also furnishes students with information about hospitals and health clinics available to them while they are overseas.
+This is discussed during the orientation process.

 The Lewis & Clark College refund policy is described in detail on our “Release & Agreement” form, which is included in the application.
 As stated in this policy, if Lewis & Clark College cancels a program prior to the group’s departure, 100% of the fees paid on the student’s behalf will be refunded.
-If Lewis & Clark College chooses to cancel a program due to safety concerns after the term has begun, we will refund all recoverable program costs.
+If Lewis & Clark College cancels a program due to health and/or safety concerns after the term has begun, we make every effort to recover partial program costs and refund them to students.
+If a student cancels their participation in a program, our usual refund policy will apply.

 In short, please be assured that we are well-prepared to assess risk, respond to emergencies, and take appropriate actions.
 We remain committed to study abroad because we believe that international education can improve global understanding in important, practical ways—ways that are difficult for students to imagine or experience in American classrooms.